web-token/jwt-doc/component/jws/loading.md

 // We try to load the token.
 $jws = $serializerManager->unserialize($token);

 // We verify the signature.
-This method also check the headers
+This method does NOT check the header.
 $jwsVerifier->verifyWithKey($jws, $jwk);
 ```